 Again, what can we do differently?

 We followed a lot of people we felt fit our customer avatar and monitored them for their levels of engagement.
-First of all we get involved in people's feeds.
+First of all, we get involved in people's feeds.
 We like, comment and share when great.
 It takes time, the conversations get overwhelming with the amount of people, but when you're live streaming with a piano teacher in Canada and talking jazz vs classical its worth it.
-We unfollowed if they didn't reciprocate the follow and after a month painstakingly went though to see who was engaging with us, those that weren't liking etc we unfollowed.
+We unfollowed if they didn't reciprocate the follow and after a month painstakingly went through to see who was engaging with us, those that weren't liking etc we unfollowed.

-We learnt quite quickly that percentage of engagement is far more important than gross figures.
+We learnt quite quickly that the percentage of engagement is far more important than gross figures.
 Like I said earlier all platforms want content that keep people logged in and lost.
 So by shedding the relationships that are not bearing the fruit of engagement we found our posts were being served to all our followers and then some.

-Currently our strategy, whilst a time consuming slow burner, is still being tinkered with.
+Currently, our strategy, whilst a time consuming slow burner, is still being tinkered with.
 The curation and timing of the post is hugely significant and something that we are still a long way from completely understanding.
 We made mistakes at the start by blindly applying advice from too many people (very important to listen to them all though).
-If we would have done the self assessment at the Strat and not after we had made so many posts that hurt our growth we may have hit our money goals quicker.
+If we would have done the self-assessment at the Strat and not after we had made so many posts that hurt our growth we may have hit our money goals quicker.